Narrow Down your choices

 - Syzygium Bush Christmas ( Lilly Pilly) Grows 4m+ and can be used to create a larger formal hedge.
 Quick growing with dense foliage.
 Little birdies love to hide and nest in the foliage.
 Red new growth precedes little purple fruits (edible) in Winter time, followed by sweet summer flowers.
 Read below on how to choose a Lilly Pilly

 - Viburnum Tinus– Classic shrub.
 You can’t go wrong with this.
 Bright white flowers in winter time.
 Classic hedging plant that is tough as old boots.
+Been around forever.
+Is a deeper green colour.
+Winter Flowers.
 Pick this one if you want your hedge to grow in the shade as well as the sun.

-- Viburnum Emerald Lustre or Viburnum Emerald Jewel – Quick growing and quite vigorous, both of these are very tolerant of many soil conditions.
+- Viburnum Emerald Jewel – Quick growing and quite vigorous, tolerant of many soil conditions.
 They like full sun with some shade.
-Emerald lustre has big glossy leaves while the Emerald Jewel has smaller, greener foliage.
-Both have a cluster of fragrant flowers in Spring time.
+Emerald Jewel has smaller, greener foliage.
+Emerald Jewel has a cluster of fragrant flowers in Spring time.
 These are a good choice for those narrower sections down a fence line.

 - Murraya paniculata can grow to around 3m.
 Highly fragrant blossoms in the warmer months smell like citrus blossom.
 Attracts bees and butterflies.
 Nice looking shrub with lighter green foliage that’s been around for a long time.
 Makes a really lovely garden background.